Suzy Cortez Wishes Fans A ‘Happy Thursday’ While Clad In Racy Lingerie

 The panties had a skimpy cut that put her shapely thighs and muscular quads on full display, while a second set of straps was worn high on her hips.
 The model spread her legs for the camera and left little to the imagination with the seductive pose.
 She added a pair of shiny, nude high heels to complete her attire.
 The footwear featured a peek-a-boo hole in the front that showed off her white pedicure.

-Suzy styled her brunette tresses with a middle part, and her hair came tumbling over her shoulders and back.
-She also added several accessories, including a set of layered bracelets on her right wrist.
-Cortez rocked another bold accessory with a pair of silver hoop earrings that popped against her dark hair.
+Suzy styled her brunette tresses with a side part, and her hair came tumbling over her shoulders and back.
+She also added several accessories, including a set of bracelets on her right wrist.
+She rocked another bold accessory in a pair of silver hoop earrings that popped against her dark hair.

 The post has earned rave reviews from fans thus far.
 More than 47,000 Instagram users have double-tapped the “like” button, and 500-plus headed to the comments section to express their appreciation.